Somflow9/Real-estate-predictive-model--_.43/README.md

    - Check price trends: "Show me 3-year trends for Pune"

 ### Sample Queries
-- "What's the price trend in Gurgaon for 2BHK apartments?"
+- "Show me BrickMatrix™ top picks in Mumbai under ₹2 crores"
-- "Is Sobha a reliable builder for projects in Bangalore?"
+- "What's the builder credibility score for DLF in Gurgaon?"
-- "Compare property prices between Delhi and Noida"
+- "Compare investment potential between Bangalore and Pune"
-- "Should I invest in real estate in Hyderabad right now?"
+- "Find properties with swimming pool and gym in Bandra"
-- "What are the best localities in Mumbai under ₹1 crore?"
+- "Show me new launches with high BrickMatrix™ scores"

 ## 🏗️ Architecture